siyounguk/WDI_PROJECT_4/docs/Pub_Crawl_Walking_Tour_Idea.md

 Users will be able to arrange (through messaging) to meet up for the tour.

 Users could post their own routes.

+MODELS

+USER

+TOURS
+{stops}

+Angular directives
+model

+Form with google places search then send it to google maps with waypoints